yclim95/project-management-foundation/README.md

 - EXAMPLE: Sign a contract with the scheduling system vendor.
 - 3rd, Try to define deliverables that can be accomplished in the timeframe between status report
 - EXAMPLE: Evaluate progress based on deliverables completed since the last report.

+5. Example (Project Deliverable)
+- Banton is defining his project deliverables.
+Which statement describes what a project deliverable is?
+- Why?
+(A project deliverable is defined as a result that a project delivers, and helps define the project scope.)
 ```